Microsoft Dynamics 365 (online) security and compliance planning guide

-This document is designed to help readers understand the key compliance and security considerations associated with planning for a deployment of Microsoft Dynamics 365 (online) in environments that may include enterprise directory integration services such as directory synchronization and single sign-on.
+This document is designed to help readers understand the key compliance and security considerations associated with planning for a deployment of Microsoft Dynamics 365 (online), which includes Dynamics 365 for Sales and Dynamics 365 for Customer Service, in environments that may include enterprise directory integration services such as directory synchronization and single sign-on.

 This section introduces the purpose and scope of the information provided in this paper, together with the recommended prerequisite knowledge.